Articulate - Clearly expressed and easily understood.

 “What if key communities and homeowners along the Gulf Coast knew they had an opportunity to save up to 20% per year on flood insurance premiums?
 And what if that opportunity translated into a decreased risk of flooding?
 Would they take steps to realize those savings?
 The Nature Conservancy (TNC) and researchers at Texas A&M University are betting yes.”

-The Horror of Snake Fungal Disease for Tennessee Snakes and How You Can Help, created for Tennessee State Wildlife Action Plan news
+The Horror of Snake Fungal Disease for Tennessee Snakes and How You Can Help, created for the 2015 Tennessee State Wildlife Action Plan news

 “If rattlesnakes are not high on your list of conservation concerns, consider this: a 2013 study conducted by researchers at the University of Maryland found that the Timber Rattlesnake indirectly benefits humans by keeping Lyme disease in check.
 How do they do that?”